-A Student with a disability may make a request for reasonable accommodation by pursuing the following steps:
+A Student with a disability may request reasonable accommodation by pursuing the following steps:

-- 1) Student shall complete the Student Request for Accommodation Form which requires the Student to provide information about his/her disability, along with the accommodation(s) being requested.
-The Student Request for Accommodation Form is available via the Workday Student portal.
+- 1) Students are required to self-identify as a person with a disability and affirmatively make a request for an accommodation to the University. - 2) Student shall complete a Student Request for Accommodation which requires the Student to provide information about his/her disability, along with the accommodation(s) being requested.
+The Student Request for Accommodation is available via the Workday Student portal.
 A request for reasonable accommodation should be made by the Student as early as possible to allow for adequate time to process the request.
 It is recommended that a Student submit the completed form above, and provide all substantiating information, no later than four weeks prior to the start of the relevant Academic Term, or as soon as possible after the onset of a disability, to allow for sufficient time for review.
-Please allow a minimum of 10 business days for review once all substantiating information has been received by the Disability Services Coordinator. - 2) The Student Request for Accommodation Form, along with all required information, must be submitted by Student through the Workday Student Portal.
-Questions regarding any part of the accommodation process may be directed to:
+Please allow a minimum of 10 business days for review once all substantiating information has been received by the Disability Services Coordinator.

-a.
-The Disability Services Coordinator/Assessment - For requests related to reasonable accommodation pertaining to educational programming, services, and activities at both the Kansas City & Joplin campuses:
+- 3) The Student Request for Accommodation, along with all required information, must be submitted by the Student through the Workday Student Portal.
+Questions regarding any part of the accommodation process may be directed to: - a.
+The Disability Services & Advising Coordinator For requests related to reasonable accommodation pertaining to educational programming, services, and activities at both the Kansas City & Joplin campuses:

-Andrea Hanson, Manager of Assessment & Disability Services Coordinator Strickland Education Pavilion, Room 153
+Andrea Hanson, Disability Services & Advising Coordinator 2nd Floor Administration Building, 216.3 - C

 ahanson@kansascity.edu

 816.654.7314